thiagosanches/klickndone/README.md

 ## How It Works

-Break The Loop Now uses Playwright for browser automation and an Express server to provide an API interface.
+klickndone uses Playwright for browser automation and an Express server to provide an API interface.
 When given a product URL, it:

 1. Opens the website in a controlled browser environment
 2. Navigates through the purchase flow